 A Little Fact About My Photography

 If you see my photography on this website, you probably assume that my photos have a lot of blacks.

-But here a little fact, there is no black in my entire photography, only dark.
-Here the reason:
+But here is a little fact, there is no black in my entire photography, only dark.
+Here is the reason:

-This is the histogram of one of my photo (mostly look the same).
-This histogram is peak on the left side.
+This is the histogram of one of my photos (mostly look the same).
+This histogram only peaking on the left side.
 But if you look closely at the far end of the left side, there’s nothing there, no peak at all.
 This indicated there is no black in this photo.

 So that is the difference between black and dark in photography.
 Do you still think this thing is not important?
 Understandable.

-Because this is advance photography thing to talk about.
+Because this is an advanced photography thing to talk about.
 If you just like to take a snapshot, this article probably won’t even matter.
-But if you begin to take serious in photography and post-processing, you maybe gonna take this article seriously.
+But if you begin to take serious in photography and post-processing, you may be gonna take this article seriously.